I watched the trailer.

 I saw a fat girl tortured, as fat kids can be, by body-shaming jerks.

-I saw a fat girl punched in the face and get her jaw wired shut over the summer holidays.
+I saw a fat girl punched in the face and have her jaw wired shut over the summer holidays.

 Fat shaming?